Jimbomoso/logsAnalysis/README.md

 ---
 ## How to use:

-1. Install PostgreSQL and Python if not installed
+1. Install [PostgreSQL][2] and [Python][3] if not installed
+2. Download report.py, newsdb.py and newsdata.sql into a local folder
-2. Load newsdata.sql into PostgreSQL database
+3. Load newsdata.sql into PostgreSQL database by typing this in the terminal:

-3. Copy report.py and newsdb.py locally
+    `psql -d news -f newsdata.sql`
-4. Run report.py
+4. Run report.py by typing this in the terminal:

+    `python3 reporty.py`

 ### Result: